finbourne/lusid-sdk-java/sdk/docs/TaxRuleSetsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // TaxRuleSetsApi apiInstance = apiFactory.build(TaxRuleSetsApi.class);

         TaxRuleSetsApi apiInstance = ApiFactoryBuilder.build(fileName).build(TaxRuleSetsApi.class);
         String scope = "scope_example"; // String | The rule set scope.
         String code = "code_example"; // String | The rule set code.
         String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the rule definition.
 Defaults to the current LUSID system datetime if not specified.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the rule definition.
 Defaults to returning the latest version if not  specified. try {
+            // uncomment the below to set overrides at the request level
+            // TaxRuleSet result = apiInstance.getTaxRuleSet(scope, code, effectiveAt, asAt).execute(opts);

             TaxRuleSet result = apiInstance.getTaxRuleSet(scope, code, effectiveAt, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {